 - Severe 30+ events per hour

-The degree and frequency of oxygen desaturations may also be an important parameter to measure to assess risk, particularly in patients who are compromised with other underlying cardiovascular conditions.
+The degree and frequency of oxygen desaturations may also be an important parameter to measure to assess risk.
+Particularly in patients who are compromised with other underlying respiratory and/or cardiovascular conditions.